JuliaIntervals/IntervalRootFinding.jl/docs/src/roots.md

 ## Methods

-Three root finding algorithm are currently available through the `roots` interface
+Three root-finding methods currently available through the `roots` interface are the following:
-  - `Newton` (default)
+  - `Newton` (default);
-  - `Krawczyk`
+  - `Krawczyk`;
   - `Bisection`

-Both Newton and Krawczyk methods can determine if a root is unique in an interval, at the cost of requiring that the function is differentiable.
-The bisection method as no such requirement, but can never guarantee the existence or unicity of a root.
+Both the Newton and Krawczyk methods can determine if a root is unique in an interval, at the cost of requiring that the function is differentiable.
+The bisection method has no such requirement, but can never guarantee the existence or uniqueness of a root.

-The method used is given as the third argument of the `roots` function:
+The method used is given as the third (optional) argument of the `roots` function:

 ```jl
 julia> roots(log, -2..2, Newton)